-The helmet holder is located under the seat.
+The helmet holder is located under the front seat.

 A helmet set wire is in the tool kit.

-▶ Use the helmet holder only when parked.
+► Use the helmet holder only when parked.

-Removing the seat P.67
+Removing the front seat <->P. 72

-Riding with a helmet attached to the holder can interfere with your ability to safely operate the motorcycle and could lead to a crash in which you can be seriously hurt or killed.
+Riding with a helmet attached to the holder can interfere with the rear wheel or suspension and could cause a crash in which you can be seriously hurt or killed.